 “They have been and are a big benefit to the community of Ord, and will be in the future, I’m sure,” Gene said.
 “She’s been a pleasure to work with.”

 “This has been a nightmare since I could remember,” Linda said at the awards dinner.
-“I would not be here without the help of REAP, the support of my husband, and my family.
+“I would not be here without the help of the Center, the support of my husband, and my family.
 Thank you very much.”

 Feature photo: From left, Gene Rahn, Linda Horner, and Monica Braun.